vignettes/intro_coronavirus_dataset.Rmd

 1 Recovery data is discontinued from Aug 5th, please see the following issue for more details.

-We will use the dplyr and tidyr packages to query, transform, reshape, and keep the data tidy, the plotly package to plot the data and the DT package to view it:
+In the example below, we will use the dplyr and tidyr packages to query, transform, reshape, and keep the data tidy, the plotly package to plot the data, and the DT package to view it:

 total_cases <- coronavirus %>%